EdoardoLuciani/Vulkan-Hello-Triangle/README.md

 - OpenGL-Mathematics (GLM): for constructing the glm::rotate matrix - https://github.com/g-truc/glm

 ## Files
-- Vulkan Tutorial.cpp: file containing the VulkanTriangle class and program entrypoint
+- Vulkan Triangle.cpp: file containing the VulkanTriangle class and program entrypoint
 - vulkan_helper.cpp: functions used to abstract some logic boilerplate code
 - Shaders: source code for shaders, need to be compiled to SPIR-V with glslLangValidator.exe before execution